Viviane Lomelin Shows Off Her Pert Booty In A White Thong On Instagram

 Within four hours of going live, the picture racked up more than 38,000 likes.
 What’s more, her ardent followers took to the comments section and posted close to 600 messages to praise her amazing figure and sense of style.

-“Oh wow, you have the best booty in the world!! one of her fans commented on the post.
+“Oh wow, you have the best booty in the world!!” one of her fans commented on the post.

 “I can’t believe how can someone be this perfect.
 You are mind-blowingly sexy, babe!” another user chimed in.

-“Hey Viviane, are you single?
+“Hey, Viviane, are you single?
 I wish to take you out on a date someday,” a third user expressed his wishful thinking.

 Apart from her regular fans, the snap was also liked by many other models and influencers, including Mirjam Hornetz and Nicole Borda.

 Viviane wows her followers by posting her skin-baring snaps almost every week.
-As The Inquisitr previously pointed out, not too long ago, she shared a snapshot in which she could be seen rocking a white crop top that she teamed with a pair of sexy black panties to celebrate a casual hump day.
+As The Inquisitr previously pointed out, not too long ago, she shared a snapshot in which she could be seen rocking a white crop top that she teamed with a pair of sexy black panties to celebrate a “casual hump day.”